 LED lights are one of the bathroom lighting options to consider during a remodel, but you can also choose them for your showerhead.
 An LED showerhead is a perfect way to add something unique to your shower.
 The colored LED lights in the showerhead are powered by a turbine that is turned by the water flowing through the showerhead.

 These showerheads look great in a bathroom and can add to the aesthetics you are trying to achieve with your remodeling project.
 Plus, they just look cool and can be a fun addition to your walk-in shower.
 Various types of showerheads will come with LED options, including those that are fixed and hand-held.
+They are also one of the shower lighting ideas that can help add a little more light to the shower.

 7. Dual Showerheads